mucximilian/memstats/README.md

 ##Ideas

 * Enabling direct access to a MySQL database (would require no CSV file)
-* Alternatively: No storing of initial data in a database but directly in a CSV file (less workaround)
+* Alternatively: storing the API data not in a database but directly in a CSV file (less workaround)
 * Based on a CSV storage: Adding a simple D3.js version for a direct visualization in the browser
   Example: http://bl.ocks.org/d3noob/b3ff6ae1c120eea654b5